brianegan/codelabs/dartpad_codelabs/src/reactive_code/riverpod_02/instructions.md

   );
 ```

-Like the ValueListenableBuilder, the builder of a `Consumer` widget exposes a BuildContext, `WidgetRef` object, and also the optional child
+Like the `ValueListenableBuilder`, the `builder` function exposes a `BuildContext`, `WidgetRef` object, and also the optional child
 widget that is independent of any widget rebuilds.

-And then we have the ConsumerWidget or ConsumerStatefulWidget which is basically a StatelessWidget
+### ConsumerWidget or ConsumerStatefulWidget

-or StatefulWidget respectively and can implicitly listen to or read providers.
+Second, we have the `ConsumerWidget` or `ConsumerStatefulWidget`, which is basically a `StatelessWidget`

-For e.g, in the following snippet, you have a Stateless class that subclasses `ConsumerWidget` and
+or `StatefulWidget` that can listen to or read providers.

-exposes the `WidgetRef` object through the `build(context, WidgetRef ref)` method and inside this build() method block, you can use
+For example, in the following snippet, you have a stateless class that subclasses `ConsumerWidget`.
+The `WidgetRef` object is available to the `build` method via the signature: `build(context, WidgetRef ref)`.
+Inside this build() method, you can use
 the `ref` object to listen to one or more providers.

 ```dart